2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-08-why-and-how-to-write-good-commit-messages.md

 ```
 Add subject here and do not exceed 50 characters

-Add body here and separate with a blank line.
+Add body here separated with a blank line.
 Wrap text so body does not exceed 72 characters.
 ```
 #### The easiest and fastest way to add and commit your work is to use command line arguments.